-- 12.1 At the heart of national policy is the presumption in favour of sustainable development which the National Planning Policy Framework defines as "meeting the needs of the present without compromising the ability of future generations to meet their own needs". - 12.2 The three dimensions to delivering sustainable development are identified as economic, social and environmental in which the planning system should seek gains jointly and simultaneously.
+- 12.1 At the heart of national policy is the presumption in favour of sustainable development contained within the National Planning Policy Framework. - 12.2 The three dimensions to delivering sustainable development are identified as economic, social and environmental in which the planning system should seek gains jointly and simultaneously.

 - 12.3 The Core Strategy sets out the spatial strategy for the borough and identifies where each of the settlements in the borough fit in the settlement hierarchy.
 The strategy identifies that the majority of development in the borough will be accommodated in and around the Hinckley urban area.
-A proportion of development will be distributed to the rural areas depending on their level of sustainability defined by the settlement hierarchy below:

-- 1. The Urban Area

-- 2. Key Rural Centres

-- 3. Rural Villages

-- 4. Rural Hamlets

-- 5. Settlements without a settlement boundary

-- 12.4 When considering development proposals the council will take a positive approach that reflects the presumption in favour of sustainable development.
-It will always work proactively with applicants jointly to find solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social and environmental conditions in the area.
+The Core Strategy distributed a proportion of development to each settlement dependent on its relative sustainability with the Urban Area considered to be the most sustainable location for development.
+The sustainability of settlements in the rural area is commensurate with the range of services and facilities in the settlement with Key Rural Centres generally having the widest range of facilities and Rural Hamlets containing the least. - 12.4 When considering development proposals the Borough Council will take a positive approach that reflects the presumption in favour of sustainable development.
+It will always work proactively with applicants to find solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social and environmental conditions in the area.

-National Planning Policy Framework
+National Planning Policy Framework (NPPF)